 Live sessions are fixed, but they are scheduled well in advance, so you can always plan your calendar at least 4 weeks ahead.
-The rest is absolutely flexible.
+The rest is flexible, you can study at your own pace.
 Also, we work in small groups at Berghs and we can easily agree on alternative dates and time for live sessions if necessary.

 At what time do you usually connect for live sessions?